33Vito/TidyCGE/README.md

 The app utilises [shiny modules](https://shiny.rstudio.com/articles/modules.html) to simplify the code and facilitate side-by-side comparison of results from different runs.

-The two csv files can be uploaded for demo:
+The two csv files used in demo:

 * BAU: BAUB-ssy copy.csv
 * DEV: BAUB-AG1P-devc copy.csv